 The Fund discloses its pension fund management expenses in accordance with the CIPFA guidance: Accounting for Local Government Pension Scheme Management Expenses (2016), using the headings shown below.
 All items of expenditure are charged to the Fund on an accruals basis.

 i) Administrative expenses

-All staff costs of the pension's administration team are charged to the Fund.
+All costs associated with pensions administration are charged to the Fund.
 Associated management, accommodation and other overheads are apportioned to this activity and charged as expenses to the Fund.

 ii) Oversight and Governance